 If one happens to have a fifth which is slightly off tune, then one will get beats between the harmonics which the two series have in common.
 (The double 3 or double 6 will beat with each other. ) These beats will make the sound of the two notes together feel non-pefect.
 The brain is trying to meld the notes together while the beats get in the way of that.
 While the ear is willing to forgive some disharmony in the two note together, it gets less and less willing to the more harmonics the two notes share.
 Thus the octave, in which all of the harmonics of the higher note are identical to harmonics of the lower note, the ear is particularly intolerant of a mistuning.
 The fifth is next, the fourth is next, then the third and the sixth, etc.

-It is ironic that even now why that is true is still somewhat of a mystery.
+It is ironic that even now, why the ear is so frequency sensitive and at the same time, the brain melds the harmonics into individual pitches, is still somewhat of a mystery.
 We do not understand why and how the human mind melds together certain sounds into one single exerience, instead of hearing it as a cacophany.
 But along the way, that insight of Pythagoras resulted in a steady worry in exactly the people who were most important to our current scientific understanding of the world.
 And it led to the discovery of what sound is, of the prevelance of harmonics hidden in each note that we hear, and in the whole study of how the brain interacts with the physical world.

 copyright W Unruh (2018)